• Home

 Haircare For Long Term Travel

-• 2019 Update: I DO NOT HAVE TERRIBLE HAIR ANYMORE.
-I’ve recently embraced my hair’s natural texture and gone all-in on the Curly Girl Method, and my usual flyaway hair has transformed into bouncy, shiny curls.
+- 2019 Update: I DO NOT HAVE TERRIBLE HAIR ANYMORE.
+I’ve recently embraced my hair’s natural texture, and my old flyaway hair has transformed into bouncy, shiny curls.
 Like, who am I, seriously Here’s what I bring with me when I travel now: all this product, a travel blowdryer, a travel diffuser, and a microfiber hair towel.
-YES I know it’s super extra.
-But my curls look flawless and this is the first time in my life I’ve ever had good hair, so don’t @ me!
+Read all the details on my travel-friendly curly hair routine!

 OK, onto the recommendations for everyone who hasn’t suddenly embraced their hair’s natural curlyness (but seriously y’all, the Curly Girl Method is life changing).